wineslab/colosseum-scope-e2/README.md

 Once connected to the near-real-time RIC, this implementation is capable of:
 - Transmitting periodic RAN metrics to subscribed xApps with a periodicity defined by the subscribing xApp through RIC Indication Messages
 - Receive control actions from the xApp through RIC Control Messages.
 The supported control actions allow to modify scheduling and slicing policies of the SCOPE base station.
-Messages should be in one of the following formats:
+Messages should be in one of the following formats (please see the [radio_code](https://github.com/wineslab/colosseum-scope#radio_code) section of the SCOPE repository for more details on the meaning of these values):
     - `<comma-separated scheduling policy for each slice>\n<comma-separated number of RBG for each slice>` if setting the flag `JSON_FORMAT=0` in the `build_odu.sh` file.<sup>[1](#footnote1)</sup> For instance, the control message `1,0,0\n5,10,3` implements the scheduling policiy `1` for the first slice, and `0` for the second and third slices.
 The control message also sets `5` RBGs for the first slice, `10` for the second, and `3` for the third.
     - JSON-formatted control policies in the format `{"sched": "<comma-separated string of scheduling policy for each slice>", "slicing": "<comma-separated string with number of RBG for each slice"}` if setting the flag `JSON_FORMAT=1`.
 For instance, the control message of the previous bullet point would be sent as `{"sched": "1,0,0", "slicing": "5,10,3"}`.
-Please see the [radio_code](https://github.com/wineslab/colosseum-scope#radio_code) section of the SCOPE repository for more details on the meaning of these values.
-The `JSON_FORMAT` parameter also triggers the periodic metric reports to be sent as JSON-formatted of plain string.
+The `JSON_FORMAT` parameter also triggers the periodic metric reports to be sent as a JSON-formatted or plain string.

 ## Build file